bdfreeman1421/suricata_openoffload/README.md

 Details
 ------------
 The main change is to add a Bypass Callback function to the AF-PACKET capture logic.
-AF-PACKET already has bypass options for simple and xDP bypass so the addition of the gRPC bypass via sessionOffload/openOffload is fairly straight forward.
+AF-PACKET already has bypass options for eBPF and XDP bypass modes so the addition of the gRPC bypass via sessionOffload/openOffload is fairly straight forward.
 The bulk of the changes are in source-af-packet.c where the AFPOPOFBypassCallback is defined.
 Other changes are required to setup the option for using the gRPC offload , link in the open offload and grpc client libraries and general config options.

 This is a demonstration so its not a fully functioning implementation and should not be directly used in production.
-See the TODO sections in source-af-packet.c for some of the things that would need to be modified.
+See the TODO sections in source-af-packet.c for some of the things that would need to be added for a complete solution.

 It is however, a good way to understand how Suricata could interface with a sessionOffload enabled SmartNIC or NPU.

+If useful and ameniable to the Suricata community, this could be upstreamed after completing and hardening the implementation.

 Installation
 ------------